eldipa/xoz/docs/xoz-format.md

 (schematically `[..
 A .. a1 .. a2..]`)

-The library also must guarantee that any *continuation* of an *object* appear after the *object descriptor* or after its first `struct obj_moved_downstream_desc_t` *descriptor*.
+The library also must guarantee that any *continuation* of an *object* appear after the *object descriptor*.

-These rules guarantee that when the library read the *stream* in order it will find first or the *object descriptor* or its `struct obj_moved_downstream_desc_t` *descriptor* and only then its continuations.

 The relative order preserved can be used by the application to encode the rendering order for example.

 ### Compaction

+*Zombie objects* are *object descriptors* in a *stream* marked as dead but still occupying space in the *stream* (in the form of *descriptors* and *continuations*) and space in *data blocks* (pointed by the *object descriptor*).

-The library should track how many *zombies objects* a *stream* has (dead but not removed), how many *zero'd holes* has (dead objects that were removed) and how many bytes are not reclaimed.
+The library should track how many *zombies objects* a *stream* has, how many bytes in the *stream* are unreclaimed and many bytes in the *data blocks* are unreclaimed.

-This not reclaimed space comes from space wasted in *zombies* and *zero'd holes* inside the *stream* but also comes from the *data blocks* of dead objects and from their *continuations*.

 If the *stream* grows beyond certain threshold, the library may do a *compaction*: a full scan and rewrite of the *stream*.

-This RFC does not defines exactly how or when.
+This RFC does not define exactly how or when to do the compaction or if the compaction has to be done per extent basis, or across all the extents, if objects from one extent should migrate to a previous or if empty extents should be released as well.

+The author does not think that a sophisticated mechanism is required but some kind of minimal compaction should be implemented.

+However, if an *zombie object* is removed from the *stream*, all the *continuations* pointing to it **must** be removed as well.

+This is because as long as the *object* exists in the *stream*, its *object id* is still in-use and *continuations* can safely point to it because no other *object* will have the same id.

+When removing an *object* and releasing the its *object id*, a *continuation* pointing to it would be ambiguous: is it pointing to the deleted *object* or is pointing to the future-incoming new *object* that by luck has the same id?

 ## Tile List